 1.THE CoC WORKS TO SUPPORT ACCESS TO EMPLOYMENT BY GROWING RELATIONSHIPS WITH CAREER CENTERS AND ORGANIZATIONS COMMITTED TO HIRING PERSONS WITH CURRENT OR FORMER HOUSING INSTABILITY.
 The CoC strives to provide access to permanent employment opportunities for households currently or formerly experiencing homelessness, as opposed to stipends for engagement in specific efforts.
 The CoC works with partners in education to provide opportunities for skill building that will build meaningful pathways to employment.
 The CoC also has representation from Tulsa Reentry One Stop, which connects households discharged from prison to employment opportunities to support reintegration.
 Additionally, Youth Services of Tulsa (YST), a CoC-funded agency, provides employment opportunities for youth through their T-Town Tacos and other employment programs.
+CoC uses income performance data to track benchmarks and ensure projects are prioritized by those data points in funding competitions.
+THE COC OUTLINES EMPLOYMENT INITIATIVES IN THE STRATEGIC PLAN and meets goals through education opportunities and training on data completeness and accuracy related to income updates in

-2.THE COC PARTNERS WITH EMPLOYMENT PROGRAMS TO CONNECT HOUSEHOLDS EXPERIENCING HOMELESSNESS WITH SUPPORT TO MEET THEIR SHORT-TERM AND LONG-TERM EMPLOYMENT GOALS.
+2.THE CoC PARTNERS WITH EMPLOYMENT PROGRAMS TO CONNECT HOUSEHOLDS EXPERIENCING HOMELESSNESS WITH SUPPORT TO MEET THEIR SHORT-TERM AND LONG-TERM EMPLOYMENT GOALS.
 The CoC partners with various agencies to provide support through A Better Way (ABW) employment program.
 ABW connects weekly with eligible households to work on resume coaching, application support, interview preparation, and goal setting that supports both short-term goals around immediate needs, and long term goals around working in a desired field or position.
 Partner agencies include Goodwill's Employment Center, The Bridges Foundation, Center for Employment Opportunities, Crossroads Clubhouse, Tulsa Community WorkAdvance, and the VA through HVRP.
-Changes have resulted in an increase in the percentage of adults who increased earned income from 3% in 2020 to 7% in 2021.
+Changes have resulted in an increase in the percentage of adults who increased earned income from 3% in 2020 to 7% in 2021 and saw a decrease in earned income from 2021 to 2022.
+There was a 7% increase int the percentage of adults who increased their total income.